berkaayowa/SharpHttp/README.md

             //Setup & run the Server
             SharpHttp.Server.Run("http://localhost:8091/", typeof(Program))
-            //Only call the fucntion AlwaysOn() if this library is being used in a console app project' .AlwaysOn();
+            //Only call the function AlwaysOn() if this library is being used in a console app project' .AlwaysOn();
         }

         //This is a basic log function
-        //We are just writing logs on console static void Log(SharpHttpLogSource source, SharpHttpLogType logType, object obj) {
+        //We are just writing logs on the console static void Log(SharpHttpLogSource source, SharpHttpLogType logType, object obj) {
             //Console.Clear();